webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 We let `yarn` manage the workspaces and we use `lerna` to publish packages and run commands across workspaces.
 In `monorepo` lingo, a `workspace` is a single package.

-> It's VERY important that you understand how `yarn` links workspaces (packages), so make sure you read this article: https://classic.yarnpkg.com/en/docs/workspaces/.
+> You must understand how `yarn` links workspaces (packages), so make sure you read this article: https://classic.yarnpkg.com/en/docs/workspaces/.

 #### Custom package linking